Gluten free No Bake Chocolate Nests are a fun way to get your kids in the kitchen to celebrate the Spring.

 Easter is a week away and my kids are getting so excited!
-This weekend we went shopping together and purchased baskets, plastic eggs, and arts and crafts supplies to make our own decorations which I’ll be posting about later this week.
+This weekend we went shopping together and purchased baskets, plastic eggs, and arts and crafts supplies to make our own decorations.
+Read our Easter Egg Bouquet post to see one of our works of art and get the instructions.
 Saturday night I realized that with all the planning and shopping, we hadn’t come up with a fun kids cooking Easter activity yet.
 So, I tucked the kids in bed and started searching for inspiration online.

 Oh Pinterest…you never disappoint me.
 I found so many amazing ideas!
-In the end, I decided to go with no bake chocolate nests because they’re adorable and simple to make.
+In the end, I decided to make gluten free no bake chocolate nests because they’re adorable and simple to make.
 I found a recipe from Sainsbury’s which sounds delicious but includes wheat and dairy ingredients, so I read through the recipe and started brainstorming ways to adapt the recipe to be safe for our family.

 It seemed to me that instead we could make them with five ingredients – dairy free chocolate, almond butter, shredded coconut, gluten free cookies, and top 8 free pretzel Easter eggs.
 Sunday, we all gathered in the kitchen and tried the recipe.
 It definitely makes a mess, but we had a blast and the chocolate nests came out absolutely delicious!

 It’s not a super healthy recipe, but it is gluten free, non-GMO, vegan and doesn’t have any artificial dyes.
 If you’re looking for a festive and fun activity in the kitchen that kids of all ages can enjoy, even toddlers like mine, then I hope you’ll try this recipe.

 - 1/2 cup Enjoy Life mini chocolate chips

 - 3 heaping tablespoons of Barney Butter smooth almond butter